 “D and C Jones have shown real commitment and dedication to improving the equality, diversity and sustainability of their business from the start.
 The company has worked with Chwarae Teg through the Agile Nation 2 project to improve their working practices and performance management systems and workplace communications.
 As a result of the equality, diversity and flexible working policies that D and C now have in place, they have attained the ‘achieving’ level of the Exemplar Employer award – something which is thoroughly deserved.
 Being a part of Agile Nation 2 has really supported the company in embedding these policies into the culture of the workforce, and set some firm foundations to support the future growth of their business.”

-Andrew Roberts from D and C Jones said:
+Darren Jones from D and C Jones said:

 “We are delighted to have received the Exemplar Employer award from Chwarae Teg.
 As a result of working with Chwarae Teg on the Agile Nation 2 project we have successfully implemented changes to our working practices.
 This demonstrates our on-going commitment to our employees and our efforts to provide meaningful, unbiased and diverse employment opportunities for mutual benefit.